-- 1. Access the operation whose quality variables you want to access. - 2.
-Select Quality.
+1. Access the operation whose quality variables you want to access.

+2. Select Quality.

 The Quality section appears, displaying a list of quality variables defined for the operation, and values for these variables for the serial/lot selected in the left pane.
 These variables are grouped based on the quality variable group.
 In Unit Operations, the number on the Quality tab indicates the total number of mandatory quality variables for the serial/lot that still require a value.
-In Work Queue, the number on the Quality tab indicates the total number of that you have clocked on for the operation and that still require a value.
+In Work Queue, the number on the Quality tab indicates the total number of mandatory quality variables for all the serials/lots that you have clocked on for the operation and that still require a value.
 The following table provides information on the columns in the table.